Joint Channel and CFO Estimation From Beam-Swept Synchronization Signal Under Strong Inter-Cell Interference: Simulation Results

-Fig.~\ref{fig:cfo_mae_over_sinr} (a) illustrates the \ac{mae} over \ac{sinr}.
 As expected, error decreases with \ac{sinr}.
 The ranking is consistent with the length of the used reference sequence: cross-preamble \textless{} separate \textless{} \ac{cp}-based.
 Cross-correlation outperforms auto-correlation because the separation $\tau_{\text{c}}$ between the two training sequences provides a larger phase baseline.
 The proposed cross-preamble estimator further improves accuracy by pooling information across frames under the shared-\ac{cfo} constraint.
+Our method achieves a normalized CFO error of approximately 0.05, even at -30 dB SINR.
+In OFDM systems, keeping the residual CFO well below 0.1 SCS is critical to minimize Inter-Carrier Interference (ICI).
+This result confirms that our estimator provides sufficient accuracy for reliable symbol demodulation.
+In contrast, the baseline ("Separate Analysis") degrades significantly as the SINR drops, reaching a normalized error of 1.0 at -15 dB.
+An error of this magnitude implies a complete synchronization failure (e.g., integer subcarrier shift), rendering subsequent signal recovery impossible.
 Notably, the cross-preamble estimator at \ac{sinr}$=-30\text{ dB}$ still outperforms the weighted-average baseline operating at \ac{sinr}$=-5\text{ dB}$ confirming robustness in low-\ac{sinr} regimes.
-Consequently, improving \ac{cfo} accuracy reduces variance in channel estimation; the error (\ac{nmse}) versus \ac{sinr} follows the same trend as in Fig.~\ref{fig:cfo_mae_over_sinr}(b).
+Consequently, improving \ac{cfo} accuracy reduces variance in channel estimation; the error (\ac{nmse}) versus \ac{sinr} follows the same trend as in Fig.~\ref{fig:alpha_over_sinr}.

+We also verify our algorithm on the testbed, as shown in as illustrated in Fig.~\ref{fig:test_bed}, a DJI M300 RTK \ac{uav} carries a \ac{usrp} to collect 5G \ac{nr} signals, with carrier frequency $f_{c}=2.52495\text{ GHz}$ and bandwidth $20\text{ MHz}$.

-Fig.~\ref{fig:radio_map} shows the radio-map estimation for a low-altitude setting.
+Fig.~\ref{fig:radio_map} and \ref{fig:radio_map_2} show the radio-map estimation for a low-altitude setting (2 of 8 beam settings).
 The two clearly resolved (pointing in different directions) beams corroborate the effectiveness of the proposed framework in practice.
+It is shown that the received power does not exhibit a simple monotonic distance- or propagation-loss trend but instead shows irregular spatial variations, since the dominant energy in the low-altitude airspace is largely contributed by ground-reflected paths.